I have a project I would like to inquire about. What is the best way to initiate contact with you?

-I am in professional training as an editor through the University of Chicago Graham School editing program.
-I have also worked as an interdisciplinary scholar, research librarian, and college writing instructor.
-If you are looking for someone with a deep understanding of reading, writing, and publishing, and who can work with you intelligently as a writer and knowledge producer, you have found the right person.
+I have worked as an interdisciplinary scholar, research librarian, and college writing instructor.
+If you are looking for someone with a deep understanding of critical reading, writing, and publishing, and who can work with you intelligently as a writer and knowledge producer, you have found the right person.

 Why are you Giant Squid?

 Fun fact: Giant squid don't squirt ink.
 The waters they live in are so deep and dark that predators don't hunt by sight, so visual defenses are moot.
 However, giant squid do have enormous eyes that allow them to pick up the faintest glimmer of light in the deep oceans where they live.
 Don’t you want an editor with eyes like that catching your typos?